 Fluids are administered, usually intravenously (IV), to promote circulation.
 Sometimes, blood products are also given.

-If basic life support has not been successful, meaning that the animal does not begin to breathe on its own or have a normal heartbeat after 5 to 10 minutes, open-chest cardiopulmonary resuscitation (CPR, see Emergencies: Open-chest Cardiopulmonary Resuscitation (Emergency Thoracotomy)) may be started.
+If basic life support has not been successful, meaning that the animal does not begin to breathe on its own or have a normal heartbeat after 5 to 10 minutes, open-chest cardiopulmonary resuscitation (CPR, see Emergency Care for Dogs and Cats : Open-chest Cardiopulmonary Resuscitation (Emergency Thoracotomy)) may be started.
 Sometimes open-chest CPR is begun earlier.
 In severe trauma with blood loss, the chest may be opened to assess the injury as well as to perform CPR.
 In a large dog, external compressions may not generate enough blood flow.
 You should make your wishes known to the veterinary team as quickly as possible regarding your permission for open-chest CPR.
 This technique can be life-saving, but it carries additional expense and requires surgery to close the chest.

 When chest compressions are not successful in restoring the heartbeat, the chest may need to be opened to allow access to the heart.
-The visual examination, along with the EKG, allows the type of heart arrhythmia to be determined.
 If blood has pooled around the heart in the tissue sac called the pericardium, the pressure from this fluid can be relieved by opening the sac.
 If the heart is not beating, the veterinarian grasps the heart with one or both hands and compresses it.
 The compression is then released to allow the heart chambers to refill with blood.
 If blood loss is severe or poor circulation has been prolonged, certain blood vessels may be clamped to direct blood flow to the brain.
 This is a temporary measure, usually up to 10 minutes.